MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 * Context API
 * Flickr API

-Follow the [getting started](https://github.com/Yog9/SnapShot#getting-started) instructions on the [Readme document](https://github.com/Yog9/SnapShot#snap-shot-) to install dependencies and build your application.
+Read the [getting started](https://github.com/Yog9/SnapShot#getting-started) instructions on the [Readme document](https://github.com/Yog9/SnapShot#snap-shot-) to install dependencies and build your application.

 Run the app and you should see something like below.